vercel/swr/README.md

 ### SSR with Next.js

-With the the `initialData` option, you pass an initial value to the hook.
+With the `initialData` option, you pass an initial value to the hook.
 It works perfectly with many SSR solutions such as `getInitialProps` in [Next.js](https://github.com/zeit/next.js):

 ```js